CDOT-CV/Work_Zone/README.md

 #### Environment variable

-Please set up the following environmet variable for your local computer before running the script.
+Please set up the following environment variable for your local computer before running the script.

 Runtime Environment Variables: